 Soil 205 The Soil Ecosystem (3 cr)

-May be used as core credit in J-3-b.
+May be used as general education credit in J-3-b.
 Introduction to the physical, chemical, and biological nature of soils.

 Soil 206 The Soil Ecosystem Lab (1 cr)

-May be used as core credit in J-3-b.
+May be used as general education credit in J-3-b.
 Lab study relevant to Soil 205.
 Experiments and demonstrations on basic and applied aspects of soil science.
 One 3-hr lab a wk.